cs2dsb/zcssr/docs/project_log.md

 ## 15-Nov-2019

 * Added tiny 1x1mm rgb LED to spare pins near the existing LED.
 Mainly want to see how bright this tiny LED is at ~5ma

+## 16-Nov-2019

+* Placed an order for the next version of the PCB